TanYa-Go/Movie-Quiz/README.md

 * [JSHint](jshint.com)\
  I've tested both javascript files with the jshint and received warnings about missing semicolons and unused or undefined variables.
 I also received warnings about arrow function, about declaring let and const variables which are available in ES6.\
- Once those were dealt with I received the following report:
+ Once those were dealt with I received the following reports:

   - app.js
   ![app.js](wireframes/testing/jshint-appjs.jpg)